 Roundnose grenadier is slow growing, late to mature, long lived and has low reproductive capacity.
 They can therefore only sustain low levels of exploitation.
-The state of stocks in these areas is unknown or there is insufficient information to determine reference points.
-Fisheries for this species should be accompanied by data collection programmes on target and by-catch fisheries, and scientific advice is that the fishery should not be allowed to expand, unless it can be shown that it is sustainable.
+Stock status in these areas is unknown or there is insufficient information to determine reference points.
+Fisheries for this species should be accompanied by data collection programmes on target and bycatch fisheries, and scientific advice is that the fisheries should not be allowed to expand, unless they can be shown to be sustainable.

 There are generally no directed fisheries for this species in these areas.
 It is taken as bottom trawl bycatch and in small amounts.
-Deep-water trawls impact the ocean floor, causing potential to deep-water coral communities.
+Deep sea ecosystems are highly vulnerable and have a very low resilience, thus the impacts of any large scale removal of fish or abrasion of the seabed caused by fishing gear are likely to be severely detrimental with recovery slow, especially with regard to coldwater corals.
+Many deepsea fisheries are experimental and are targeted with heavy bottom trawling gear, which can decimate seamounts and ocean ridge ecosystems.
 As this fishery is part of a mixed fisheries, effort on roundnose grenadier also impacts other commercial and non-commercial deep-water species.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below .
 Click on a name to show the sustainable options available.

 Sign up to get all the latest marine related news from MCS